William Lawrence is currently working on a musical, Dance On The Moon.

 (INTERVAL)

 You’ll Never Walk Alone – William Lawrence established a theatre group Crystal Theatre in 1990 for the staging of his first play, You’ll Never Walk Alone.
-The drama was supported by John Roman Baker, playwright, and sponsored by THE Aids Positive UNDERGROUND for a World Aids Day production in memory of Graham Wilkinson Director of the Sussex AIDS Centre.
+The drama was supported by John Roman Baker, playwright, and sponsored by AIDS POSITIVB UNDERGROUND for World Aids Day in memory of Graham Wilkinson Director of the Sussex AIDS Centre.
 It ran at The Marlborough Theatre from Nov.
-28- Dec 2nd.
+28- Dec 2nd - early 1990's.

 You’ll Never Walk Alone is centred around two characters, one a homophobic football fan and the other a stand-up comedian.
-It was inspired by the lives of two of William Lawrence’s former lovers who died of the HIV virus.
+It was inspired by the lives of two of William Lawrence’s friends who died of the HIV virus and it was written to inform young people of the risks of unsafe sex.
 In August 1991 the production was staged in London at the Theatro Technis, Camden and obtained excellent reviews from The Guardian and The Stage:

 ‘… well constructed, often moving two-hander… Lawrence never forfeits our trust… Where it excels is in its presentation of humanity stripped bare… The play may not make you feel better about death, but it may well make you feel considerably better about life.’